 A significant portion of our cash flows are generated by the special purpose entities comprising our Master Trust Funding Program.
-For the three months ended March 31, 2020, excess cash flow from the Master Trust Funding Program, after payment of debt service and servicing and trustee expenses, totaled \$10.6 million on cash collections of \$14.0 million, which represents a debt service coverage ratio (as defined in the program documents) of 3.86 to 1.
+For the three months ended June 30, 2020, excess cash flow from the Master Trust Funding Program, after payment of debt service and servicing and trustee expenses, totaled \$3.3 million on cash collections of \$6.7 million, which represents a debt service coverage ratio (as defined in the program documents) of 2.8 to 1.
+If at any time the monthly debt service coverage ratio (as defined in the program documents) of 2.8 to 1.
 If at any time the monthly debt service coverage ratio (as defined in the program documents) generated by the collateral pool is less than or equal to 1.25 to 1, excess cash flow from the Master Trust Funding Program entities will be deposited into a reserve account to be used for payments to be made on the Notes, to the extent there is a shortfall; if at any time the three month average debt service coverage ratio generated by the collateral pool is less than or equal to 1.15 to 1, excess cash flow from the Master Trust Funding Program entities will be applied to an early amortization of the Notes.
 If cash generated by our properties held in the Master Trust Funding Program is required to be held in a reserve account or applied to an early amortization of the Notes, it would reduce the amount of cash available to us and could limit or eliminate our ability to make distributions to our common stockholders.

 The Notes require monthly payments of principal and interest.
 The payment of principal and interest on any Class B Notes is subordinate to the payment of principal and interest on any Class A Notes.
-The Series 2017-1 Notes mature in June 2047 and have a weighted average interest rate of 4.19% as of March 31, 2020.
+The Series 2017-1 Notes mature in June 2047 and have a weighted average interest rate of 4.19% as of June 30, 2020.
 However, the anticipated repayment date for the Series 2017-1 Notes is June 2024, and if the notes are not repaid in full on or before such anticipated repayment date, additional interest will begin to accrue on the notes.